Sexual health · Reviewed by a physician

 Herpes is a special case.
 Two things to understand:

-1. Antibody blood testing has limited usefulness for asymptomatic screening.
-The CDC does not recommend routine type-specific HSV serologic screening of the general asymptomatic population because of accuracy concerns and the risk of false positives (per CDC).
+- Antibody blood testing has limited usefulness for asymptomatic screening.
+CDC does not recommend routine type-specific HSV serologic screening of the general asymptomatic population, citing accuracy limitations (per CDC).

-2. When testing is used for someone with symptoms, a direct swab of the lesion with a NAAT is more accurate than a blood test.
-If a blood antibody test is used, seroconversion typically takes 2 to 12 weeks, and in some cases up to 16 weeks (per CDC and ASHA).
+- When testing is used for someone with symptoms, a direct swab of the lesion with a NAAT is more accurate than a blood test.
+If a blood antibody test is used, seroconversion commonly takes several weeks and can take longer in some people (per CDC and ASHA).

 If you have an active sore or blister you think may be herpes, see a clinician promptly — swabbing an active lesion is far more informative than waiting to time a blood test.